 The college campus totals 15 acres with approximately 850,000 square feet of space.
 The Kresge-Ford Building houses the Art Practice Department, Craft and Material Studies Department, Photography Department, Art Education Department, and Liberal Arts Department.
-Faculty offices, the 24 Hour Computer Lab and the Student Success Center are located 2nd floor of the building.
+Faculty offices, the 24 Hour Computer Lab and the Center for Tutoring and Writing are located 2nd floor of the building.
 The Arts and Crafts Café is located on the 1st floor of the building.

 The Yamasaki Building houses Financial Aid, Academic Advising and Registration, Multicultural Affairs, Student Affairs, Ford Campus Bookstore, Business Services, Career Development, International Student Services, Human Resources, and Information Technology Services.

 The Art Centre Building provides convenient, spacious student housing.
 It also houses the Mailroom and fitness room.

 The historic ADM Building on Ferry Street houses the Admissions Office and the Executive Offices.

 The Walter B. Ford II Building houses the Entertainment Arts Department, Illustration Department, and Foundation Department.
 In addition, there are several computer labs, classrooms, Audio Visual Center, and the Wendell A. Anderson Jr. Auditorium.